by Cat, Jul 2009 (Photo, right, from American Feast blog (2)

 - Rub some Organic cornmeal onto both sides of the fish;

 - Season lightly with salt and pepper* and a bit of crushed thyme;

-- Pan fry in butter/lard mix over medium-high heat, cooking about 3 minutes per side.
+- Pan fry in butter/lard mix (I DO NOT RECOMMEND using salad oil (or any oil that includes corn, soy, and/or canola oil, or any GMO oil) over medium-high heat, cooking about 3 minutes per side.
 Squeeze a bit of fresh lemon over the filet and enjoy!

 Serve with potatoes or steamed brown rice, coleslaw, and braised green beans and/or asparagus.

 * I use a 50-50 mix of black pepper and red pepper (cayenne) of similar grind.
 You can buy this already mixed (for example, Shilling’s Hot Shot!) but it costs less to buy the ground peppers in bulk and then mix them.

 Fried Catfish Fillets, Cajun Style